 - 49% use a tablet at least three times per week.

-The corona crisis will finally force us to get off that fence and commit to a workplace that is not just digital, but more optimized and humane as well.
-The gig and freelance economy - where companies regularly outsource work to professionals they have never met in person - has been clocking healthy growth.
 The huge popularity of collaborative work tools like Office365, Basecamp, Asana and Slack tells us that people are getting comfortable with ‘social distancing’ in a professional sense as well.
+Empuls from Xoxoday has been used as a primary office communication tool during the lockdown.
 Millennials and Gen-Z has been working ‘virtually’ practically their entire life and may wonder what the fuss is all about.

 The #WFH tsunami is also a Litmus test of whether we have been doing our ‘People Strategy’ right all this while.
 For instance, organizations who have been able to bind their teams closely to a common purpose and engage them (with not only roles that are meaningful but authority and trust that comes without the micro-management) will experience the least amount of disruption - or bounce back the fastest - as work shifts from the office to the home.
 For others, corona will mean revisiting the drawing board, this time with serious intent.